yimmyj/cse15l-lab-reports/labreport2.md

  ```

  I changed the code such that instead of dividing the sum of the non-excluded values by ```arr.length-1```, it divides the sum by a ```double``` named ```counter``` that keeps track of the number non-excluded items.
 This fixes the bug described above.
 After making this change, both test cases pass.

+## Part Three

+I learned new things about computer science from both lab 2 and lab 3.
+In lab 2, I learned how URI's typed into a search bar are handled and processed by code, as well as how to make the browser respond to requests.
+In lab 3, I learned the difference between a *symptom* and a *bug* when describing erroneous code; I will begin using these terms in my vocabulary instead of describing everything as an "error."
+I also learned how buggy code can work perfectly fine for some inputs, and the importance of testing to make sure that code is actually correct.